-At West Connect our primary focus is on safety, offering support and information, crisis and medium-term accommodation and providing resources and options to enable women to make choices for themselves.
+At DV West our primary focus is on safety, offering support and information, crisis and medium-term accommodation and providing resources and options to enable women to make choices for themselves.
 Staff understand that each woman who takes the step to reach out for assistance has unique and individual needs.
 Older women have a lifetime of experiences that have led them to where they are today.
-Staff at West Connect will do their best to tailor support to older women that acknowledges and honours these experiences.
+Staff at DV West will do their best to tailor support to older women that acknowledges and honours these experiences.

 Older Women and Domestic Violence

 Perhaps you have heard about ‘domestic violence’ and think of it only in terms of the ‘battered wife’.
 It is true that many women suffer violence and abuse inflicted upon them by their husbands, but domestic violence can occur in all types of personal relationships.
 The abuser could be a husband or partner, a boyfriend, an in-law, your own adult child, a family member, a care-giver, a friend or someone you once had a close relationship with such as an ex-partner who still bothers, harasses or abuses you.

 Sometimes older women may not identify themselves as being abused, thinking that they need to have been physically assaulted to be considered as a victim of domestic violence.
 Perhaps you feel afraid of what will happen if you talk to someone.
 You may have been threatened with having contact with your family, grandchildren or other relatives severed if you expose the abuse to anyone or try to leave the violent situation.
 Perhaps the abuser is financially dependent on you in some way and you feel they will not manage if you discontinue giving them money.
 It may also be that you feel dependent upon the person who is abusing or controlling you, especially if you are frail or ill.
 Some older women say that they feel embarrassed to admit that the abuse is happening, especially if they are being abused by their own adult child.